tierneytim/OPM/README.md

 However, in some cases not all the data is usable.
-For instance the `B` variable contains data from 36 OPM sensors measuring both radially and tangentially to the head and 8 trigger channels (36x2+8=80).
+For instance the `lbv.B` variable contains data from 36 OPM sensors measuring both radially and tangentially to the head and 8 trigger channels (36x2+8=80).
 For this experiment we only recorded data from 13 sensors measuring radially to the head along with four reference sensors.
 Therefore, we only need to extract 17 columns from the `B` matrix.
 However to do this we need to know the labels of the sensors we used and also their position relative to the brain.

 The  file used to accomplish this is also a `tab delimted.txt file`.
 This file  serves three purposes.
 The first is that it tells us which of the sensors were used.
 This information is stored in the first column.
 This information can then be mapped to the `S.pinout` file to only select the desired sensors.
 The second column of this files tells us two things.
 The first is which sensors are reference sensors.
 This should be indicated by placing the label `REF` next to a reference sensor.
 The final purpose of this column are to tell us where the sensors are.
-This is done by placing the cooresponding label from the position file next to a sensor.
+This is done by placing the corresponding label from the position file next to a sensor.
 A properly formatted file should look like this.

 <p align="center">